Martin Manulis: Later years

 In 1977, Manulis was the executive producer of the television series James at 16, a coming-of-age drama starring Lance Kerwin that aired on NBC from 1977 to 1978.
-Manulis also produced the television miniseries, Chiefs in 1983 (starring Charlton Heston and Keith Carradine) and James Michener's Space in 1985 (starring James Garner, Beau Bridges, and Bruce Dern).
+He produced the television miniseries, Chiefs in 1983 (starring Charlton Heston and Keith Carradine) and James Michener's Space in 1985 (starring James Garner, Beau Bridges, and Bruce Dern).
 From 1987 to 1989, he was the artistic director of the Ahmanson Theatre in Los Angeles.

 On September 28, 2007, Manulis died of natural causes at his home in Los Angeles, at the age of 92.
-Manulis' son, John Bard Manulis, is a motion picture producer.
+Manulis's son, John Bard Manulis, is a motion picture producer.